Maxyee/Bootstrap4_confirmation_page/README.md

 # How I make this page

-As per as I already said I used the bootstarp framework for this project.
+As per as I already said I used the bootstarp4 framework for this project.
 So at first I open the documentation website of bootstrap then I click to the getting started button after that I copy the template code for the inital library calling of bootstrap. where bootstrap css, js  are mentioned as a CDN link.
 CDN means the (Content Delivery Network).